Javascript is not enabled.

 “Staying indoors may seem like a way to protect yourself, and it might be if you live or work in a building that has a good ventilation system with recirculation and high-grade filters, but most buildings do not meet this standard.
 An additional protection could be to add an air purifier, either a high-quality commercial one if you can afford it, or build your own Corsi Rosenthal Box from air filters and a box fan.
 Instructions can be found online,” he says.

-Editor's note: This story, originally published June 7, 2023, has been updated to reflect two additional studies.
+Editor's note: This story, originally published June 7, 2023, has been updated to reflect new information.

 Join AARP to Continue